TARA L. MASIH INTERCULTURAL ESSAY PRIZE CATEGORY

 About Judge/SponsorTARA L. MASIH (Andover, MA)

 is an award-winning writer and editor with an MA in Writing and Publishing from Emerson College.
 She has published fiction and poetry in numerous anthologies and literary magazines.
 Her essays have been read on NPR and reprinted in textbooks, and she was a regular contributor to the Indian-American and Masala magazines, in which her essays on the topics of race and culture were often featured.
 She works as a freelance book editor in Massachusetts and is editor of The Rose Metal Press Field Guide to Writing Flash Fiction (a ForeWord Book of the Year) and author of Where the Dog Star Never Glows (a Best Books Award finalist).She recently edited The Chalk Circle: Intercultural Prizewinning Essays, collected from past Soul-Making Keats Contests; it's being taught in classrooms around the country and in Canada and abroad, and received multiple book awards, including a Skipping Stones Honor Award, a Benjamin Franklin Finalist Award, and a ForeWord Book of the Year Award.

-First Prize: Gail A. Kenna of Wicomico Church, VA for “One Face from the Shadow of Millions”
+Second Prize: Gail Kenna of Wicomico Church, VA for “One Face from the Shadow of Millions”